winstxnhdw/ezgif-essentials/README.md

 ```

 ## Usage (Sequence)
-> WARNING: Make sure your file path is quoted, as asterisks are part of the shell's syntax
+> WARNING: Make sure your file path is quoted.
+Asterisks are part of the shell's syntax

 ```bash
 $ python main.py -i 'image/*.png' -a -r 50